marcgeurts/checker/docs/tasks/phpcpd.md

 *Default: '.'*

 This option specify which files or directory you want to run (must be relative to cwd).
+This option is set to `.` by default.
+This means that we will run in the root.

 ### min-lines